serokell/blog-posts/Introduction to Free Monads/article.md

 >
 > -- Dennis Ritchie

-Hopefully, after this brief introduction, you understand, at least in principle, what free monads are, and how they may be useful.
+Hopefully, after this brief introduction, you understand, at least in principle, what free monads are and how they may be useful.
 Of course, the only way to get proficient with them is to use them in projects, and no blog post can replace actual hands-on experience, but that applies to everything in programming.

 Let us then briefly review what we've learned.